evmos/evmos/docs/api/proto-docs.md

-<a name="evmos.inflation.v1.AllocationProportions"></a>
+<a name="evmos.inflation.v1.InflationDistribution"></a>

-### AllocationProportions
+### InflationDistribution
-AllocationProportions defines the proportions in which inflation is allocated
+InflationDistribution defines the proportions in which inflation is allocated

 | Field | Type | Label | Description |